ICFI/raptor-devops/README.md

 ### Documentation

-The [instructions and extended documentation](https://s3.us-east-2.amazonaws.com/raptor-devops-deployment-us-east-2/docs/index.html) of the solution lists the steps to deploy this solution within your own account.
+The [instructions and extended documentation](https://s3.us-east-2.amazonaws.com/raptor-devops-deployment-us-east-2/docs/index.html) lists the steps to deploy this solution within your own account.

 ### Diagram